Where does the value currently lie when it comes to betting on football outrights in all four of England’s top divisions?

 It certainly seemed that way looking at the first quarter of the EFL Championship season, particularly in a post-COVID landscape with belt-tightening everywhere.

-However, only Norwich (57/100) have firmly shaken off their relegation hangover, and the Canaries are now red-hot favourites to lift a second EFL Championship title in the space of three years.
+However, of last year’s relegated sides, only Norwich (19/200) flew out the blocks to brush off their relegation hangover, and the Canaries are now red-hot favourites to lift a second EFL Championship title in the space of three years.

 While the post-Covid landscape has been a living nightmare for most League Two clubs, it’s arguably helped shine a light on some of the best young football managers in the EFL.

-Mark Bonner, Michael Duff and Chris Beech all look to be coaches on the way up, and that’s reflected in both the league table and the betting.
-Cambridge Utd (37/4), Cheltenham (5/1) and Carlisle Utd (63/20) could be the trio that push on as we head into the final months of the campaign.
+Mark Bonner and Michael Duff look to be two coaches on the way up, and that’s reflected in both the league table and the betting.
+Cambridge Utd (79/20), and Cheltenham (123/100) could be the duo that push on as we head into the final months of the campaign, while the experienced Keith Hill knows how to close out a League Two promotion campaign.

 While the EFL Cup has been dominated by Man City in recent seasons, the FA Cup has been far more volatile, with the famous trophy changing hands for the last five seasons in a row.